-Since the 1990s’ Ayala Serfaty has forged a unique path in the world of contemporary design, creating and crafting conceptual lights and furniture.
-Her work has been described by scholars as ‘multi-disciplinary,’ as ‘fusion of art, craft, and design,’ as defusing the line between the natural and the abstract.
-Her approach focuses on ancient traditions, striving to revive their spirit and energies in unorthodox, unexpected, and innovative manner.
+Since the 1990s Ayala Serfaty has forged a unique path in the world of contemporary design, creating and crafting conceptual lights and furniture.
+Her work has been described by scholars as ‘multi-disciplinary,’ as a ‘fusion of art, craft, and design,’ and as defusing the line between the natural and the abstract.
+Her approach focuses on ancient traditions, striving to revive their spirit and energies in an unorthodox, unexpected, and innovative manner.

-Ayala Serfaty became known for her SOMA, handcrafted sculptural lights named after a Greek term that describes the human body.
+Ayala Serfaty became known for SOMA, handcrafted sculptural lights named after a Greek term that describes the human body.
 She chose this name to enlighten the poetic qualities of her objects, which largely reveal the levels of abstractions that nature can project.
-In her recent Series, Rapa, Serfaty creates furniture made of handmade textile, crafting felt out of fibers carefully gathered by her from all over the world.
-Rapa is not a departure, but rather reconnecting with textile, the materiality that came to inform her work from its very beginning.
+In successive series, including Rapa, Serfaty has created furniture of handmade textiles, crafting felt out of fibers she carefully gathered from all over the world.
+These are less a departure than a form of reconnection, as it was the very materiality inherent in these textiles, which has informed her work from the very beginning.